sotzee/quaryonic_eos/README.md

 # quaryonic_eos
 n-u-d version of quarkyonic matter EOS based on https://arxiv.org/abs/2004.08293

 The code runs on Python 3.
 Download it here: https://www.anaconda.com/products/individual#linux.
 Parallel library 'joblib' is used to speed up program.
 It is inincluded in the folder 'joblib' here already.
+Check latest version of 'joblib' here https://github.com/joblib/joblib.

 It should work by typing in terminal: